Implementing a custom user registry to consolidate LDAP servers and active directories?

 Ownership of the custom user registry

 From a management standpoint, a custom user registry is a stressful piece of technology to own.
 Any time the login process is slow, or problems occur after a user logs into the system, the first place fingers will point is to the custom user registry piece.
 When login, authentication, authorization or registration problems occur, the owner of the custom user registry piece typically first has to prove that it is not their piece that is the problem.
 And of course, there certainly are times when the custom user registry component is to blame.
-Perhaps a certificate has been updated on a server and nothing has been synchronized with the registry, or perhaps someone has updated a column in the home grown user registry database, or maybe an update was made to the active directory?
+Perhaps a certificate has been updated on a server and nothing has been synchronized with the registry, or perhaps someone has updated a row or column in the home grown user registry database, or maybe an update was made to the active directory?
 The custom user registry piece depends on the stability of the underlying infrastructure to which it connects, and that is a difficult contract to guarantee at the best of times.

 So yes, on the surface, an custom user registry seems like a fairly easy piece of software to implement, but it is fraught with danger and hardship at every turn, so it is never recommended.
 A better option is to invest time into consolidating all user registries into a single, high performance LDAP server or active directory, and allow the authentication piece of your Oracle or WebSphere applications server to connect into that.
 For small to medium size enterprises, that is always the preferred option.
 That way you can concentrate on using the software and hardware that hosts the user records to be optimized and tuned for redundancy and failover, rather than trying to handle such problems in code that has been written in house.
 It also allows you to point your finger at the LDAP server or active directory vendor, rather than pointing fingers at the in-house development team when things go wrong.